NKSBarker/BC_Risk_Matrix/README.md

 #### Adapting these analyses for other dataset(s)

-If you want to apply these scripts to another dataset, you must access the scripts.
-It *may* be helpful to access the data so you can test and understand what the scripts are meant to do.
+If you want to apply these scripts to another dataset, you'll need to understand and modify the scripts.
+Nicole therefore suggest it is still helpful to access the data so you can test and understand what the scripts are meant to do.
 But it's probably not strictly necessary.
 Nicole has tried to note what types of data files are required for each script.

 1. Fork the Repo into your own GitHub profile to access scripts